-Reclassification Criteria Data/Docum ents Reviewed 1.
-Assessment of English Language Proficiency on the English Language Proficiency Assessment for California (ELPAC) (EC § 313(d)(1); 5 CCR § 11303(a) Current student performance on the ELPAC with an Overall score of a Level 4 and a score of level 3 or high in each of the domains 2.
-Teacher evaluation that includes, but is not limited to, the pupil's academic performance.(EC § 313(d)(2); 5 CCR § 11303(b) Current student report card and/or transcript with a grade of a "C" or better in their English/ English Language Development course 3.
-Parent opinion and consultation (EC § 313(d) (3); 5 CCR § 11303(c).
-Parent/guardian acknowledgement of their student's English language proficiency and meeting the guidelines for reclassification.
-4. Comparison of student performance in basic skills against an empirically established range of performance in basic skills of Current student performanc ce on NWEA's MAP in Reading English proficient students of the same age.
-Grade Level Lexile Range (EC § 313(d)(4); 5 CCR § 11303(d) 9-12 850L or higher Current student performan score of Standard Nearly N
+Reclassification Criteria Data/Docum ents Reviewed

+1. Assessment of English Language Proficiency on the English Language Proficiency Assessment for California (ELPAC) or Summative Alternate ELPAC test for students with the most significant cognitive disabilities (EC § 313(d)(1); 5 CCR § 11303(a) Current student performanc Overall score of a Level 4 All students with a Summati a Level 3 e on the ELPAC with an ive Alternate ELPAC score of

+2. Teacher evaluation that includes, but is not limited to, the pupil's academic performance.
+(EC § 313(d)(2); 5 CCR § 11303(b) Current student report card and/or transcript with a grade of a "C" or better in their English/ English Language Development course

+3. Parent opinion and consultation (EC § 313(d) (3); 5 CCR § 11303(c).
+Parent/guardian acknowled English language proficien guidelines for reclassificati icy and meeting the

+4. Comparison of student performance in basic skills against an empirically established range of performance in basic skills of Current student performance e on NWEA's MAP in Reading

+English proficient students of the same age.
+Grade Level Lexile Range

+(EC § 313(d)(4); 5 CCR § 11303(d) 9-12 850L or Above

+8 790L or Above

+7 770L or Above

+6 730L or Above

+5 620L or Above

+4 540L or Above

+3 330L or Above

+2 220L or Above

+1 185L or Above

+К Basic foundation literacy skills

+Current student performanc score of Standard Nearly N